hmajid2301/bookmarkey-gui/README.md

 # Bookmarkey GUI

 Bookmarkey is a convenient bookmarking app that lets you save web pages and add RSS feeds.
-It is an open-source project built using SvelteKit and leveraging Pocketbase as it's backend.
+It is an open-source project built using SvelteKit and leveraging Pocketbase as its backend.
 Its modern interface is easy to use and allows you to organize bookmarks.

 You can save articles for offline reading or share them with others.
 Bookmarkey simplifies your web browsing experience and keeps you organized.